Branded Reel: An exploration of branded video

 Results (Hypothetical)

-My methods led more individuals to know of the Take 5 on Reese’s Instagram platform from their original lack of coverage on that product.
+Our methods led more individuals to know of the Take 5 on Reese’s Instagram platform from their original lack of coverage on that product.
 The advert informed crowds of how Take 5’s are a combinations of many desirable flavors and is able to fill many cravings, additionally the Reel matched the unapologetic vibe of Reese’s commercials.

 Overall production time took 9 hours total

-between purchasing materials, setting up and shooting shots and then editing and composing the reel for posting. elongated the time required for reel creation
+between purchasing materials, setting up and shooting shots and then editing and composing the reel for posting. elongated the time required for reel creation.

 Critical Stimulus